Ivan-Tang-3D/Point-PEFT/README.md

 The paper has been accepted by **AAAI 2024**.

-**[2023.5] We release ICCV2023 ['ViewRefer3D'](https://arxiv.org/pdf/2303.16894.pdf), a multi-view framework for 3D visual grounding exploring how to grasp the view knowledge from both text and 3D modalities.**
+**[2023.5] We release ICCV2023 ['ViewRefer3D'](https://arxiv.org/pdf/2303.16894.pdf), a multi-view framework for 3D visual grounding exploring how to grasp the view knowledge from both text and 3D modalities with LLM.**

 **[2024.4] We release ['Any2Point'](https://arxiv.org/pdf/2404.07989.pdf), adapting Any-Modality pre-trained Models with 1% parameters to 3D downstream tasks with SOTA performance.**